Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file_content_ServiceControl_[4.12,5).partial.md

 #### ServiceControl.Audit/DatabaseMaintenancePort

-The port to bind the RavenDB when in [maintenance mode](/servicecontrol/audit-instances/maintenance-mode.md).
+The port to bind the RavenDB when in maintenance mode or when RavenDB is configured to expose HTTP API.

 Type: int